 Taxes – we all have to pay them, and unfortunately, they really do make the world go round.
-You will pay tax on just about everything – even if you don’t realise it.
+You will pay tax on just about everything – even if you don’t realize it.
 People in the UK will pay VAT automatically on goods bought in shops, for example – but in the US, this is often calculated separately!

 In any case, while taxation is unavoidable – unless you feel like spending time in prison or paying a hefty fine – it’s always a good idea to understand exactly what it’s all about.
 We’re not going to bore you with the grisly details here!
 We’ll run through a few facts about taxes and taxation which might just surprise you!